List of United Kingdom by-elections (2010–present): 2010–2015 Parliament

 There were 21 by-elections in the 2010–2015 Parliament.
-14 were in seats held by Labour, four by the governing Conservatives, one by their coalition partners the Liberal Democrats and two by Sinn Féin, who do not take up their seats in the House of Commons.
-17 by-elections were won by the incumbent party, Labour won a seat from the Conservatives and lost one to Respect, while UKIP gained two seats from the Conservatives after the incumbent MPs defected to the party and were re-elected.
-Six by-elections were a result of the death of the incumbent MPs, all of whom represented Labour.
-All six of those by-elections were also won by Labour.
+Fourteen were in constituencies held by Labour, four by the governing Conservatives, one by their coalition partners the Liberal Democrats and two by Sinn Féin, who do not take up their seats in the House of Commons.
+Seventeen by-elections were won by the incumbent party: Labour won a seat from the Conservatives and lost one to Respect, while UKIP gained two seats from the Conservatives after the incumbent MPs defected to the party and were re-elected.
+Six by-elections happened due to the deaths of the incumbent MPs, all of whom represented Labour.
+In all six of those by-elections, Labour retained the seat.